AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/CNN/README.md

 ## Windows Installation Issue(s)

-If you're working on a Windows 10 machine and facing some issues, please follow our [Issues guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/Issues.md "Issues guide").
+If you're working on a Windows 10 machine and facing some issues, please follow our [Windows Issues guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/WindowsIssues.md "Windows Issues guide").
 In case your issue is not mentioned and you're able to solve it, do create a pull request mentioning the same in the aforementioned file.

 ## Autorun Scripts